TOOP4EU/toop-connector/README.md

 # News and noteworthy

+* v0.10.6-1 - 2019-11-08
+    * Fixed an Exception when using the new WAR deployment
+* v0.10.6 - 2019-10-17
+    * Abstract all internal interfaces so they can be changed/replaced
+    * Updated to the data model 1.4.1
 * v0.10.5 - 2019-06-24
     * In case of errors, that lead to an immediate response, the document type is now correctly reversed
     * Added new optional configuration item `toop.keystore.type` with the default value `JKS`.